AltaPay/plugin-magento2-community/README.md

-# ValitorOmni for Magento2 community
+# Altapay for Magento2 community

-Valitor has made it much easier for you as merchant/developer to receive secure payments in your Magento2.3.x web shop.
+Altapay has made it much easier for you as merchant/developer to receive secure payments in your Magento2.3.x web shop.

 == Change log ==

+** Version 3.1.1

+    * Bug fixes:
+        - Updated shipping template with the minor bug fix

 ** Version 3.1.0